On this page

 Q: What is the difference between OCU Legacy vs OCU Native?

 A: The main difference is how your orders are processed.
 OCU Legacy replaced the Shopify Checkout to process orders and display post-purchase upsells.
 OCU Native was developed with Shopify and uses their native checkout to process orders and display post-purchase upsells

 Q: What is the difference in pricing between OCU Legacy and OCU Native?

 A: OCU Legacy charges a flat fee plus a percentage of sales.
-OCU Native charges a flat fee based on the total number of orders your store processes per month.
+OCU Native charges a fee based on the total upsell revenue your store generates per app billing cycle (month).
+More details

 Q: How do I migrate my existing account and funnels over to OCU Native?